Psittacanthus schiedeanus

 Psittacanthus schiedeanus (Schltdl. & Cham.)
-G.Don is a species of Neotropical mistletoe in the family Loranthaceae, which is native to Panamá, Costa Rica, Honduras and Mexico.
+G.Don is a species of Neotropical mistletoe in the family Loranthaceae, which is native to Panama, Costa Rica, Honduras and Mexico.

 Description

 Psittacanthus schiedeanus is a hemiparasite growing to 1–2 m with quadrangular stems which are flattened at the nodes.
 The haustorium is large.
 The bluish-green leaves are asymmetric and about 20 cm long and 8 cm wide, with stout petioles and pinnate venation.
 The inflorescence is terminal.
 The fruit is a berry.
+Its most remarkable feature is its seeds, which have up to twelve cotyledons (the most of any dicot, almost all of which have two; the source of the class name).

 Hosts

-The most common hosts are oaks(Quercus species) and other hardwoods.
-Other hosts are the conifers: Pinus leiophylla, P. montezumae, P. teocote and P. oocarpa.
+The most common hosts are oaks (Quercus species) and other hardwoods.
+Other hosts are the conifers Pinus leiophylla, P. montezumae, P. teocote and P. oocarpa.
 This species causes significant damage to pine forests used for harvesting wood.
 However, despite being a damaging parasite of conifers, it is important for medicine and wildlife.

 Ecology

 Birds are important in the plant's life-cycle.
 They pollinate it while feeding on the nectar, and when they feed on the fruit they disperse the seeds.